nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

   ## Physical Security:
     - Oscorp is a highly secure facility, with state-of-the-art CCTV cameras everywhere
-    - Oscorp takes physical very seriously
+    - Oscorp takes physical security very seriously
     - They do extensive vetting for all their employees
     - The have a 24/7 monitoring for their research labs and physical facilities

   ## Data Security:
-    - Oscorp doesn’t have a DLP soluDon
+    - Oscorp doesn’t have a DLP solution
     - All data resides in Microsoft Azure cloud and Microsoft Office 365
     - Key critical application is a SaaS service from Horizon Labs.

   ## Policy:
     - There is one generic IT policy in place
-    - No formal informaDon security policy
+    - No formal information security policy
-    - There is no data governance policies or informaDon classificaDon
+    - There is no data governance policies or information classification
   ## Cyber Security detection and response:
-    - There is no detecDon or response capability
+    - There is no detection or response capability
     - The IT team responds to alerts from the anD-virus (Microsoft Defender)
     - No SIEM in place
   ## Security Education and Awareness:
-    - All employees are required to do an inducDon web training module.
-The module includes basic instrucDons about cyber security.
+    - All employees are required to do an induction web training module.
+The module includes basic instructions about cyber security.

 # CAPSTONE-PROJECT-SOLUTION: RECOMMENDATIONS:
 The following are a set of recommendation based on the NIST assessment that you